MAKEDICH/moonbot-commander/README.md

 ⚠️ **Important:** Send only TRON network assets (TRC20 tokens) to this address!
 Assets from other networks will be permanently lost.

-Your support helps maintain and improve MoonBot Commander.
+Your support helps maintain and improve Moonbot Commander.
 Thank you! 🙏

 ## 📧 Support